-This blog is the first of a series on AI business problems, written by Xomnia’s Analytics Translators.
+This blog is the first of a series on AI business challenges, written by Xomnia’s analytics translators.

 Have you ever played a game without fully understanding how to win?
 It’s frustrating.
 In part because you probably end up losing, but also because you’re never quite in control — you’re “being played”.
 Most games, even simple ones like tic-tac-toe, require a strategy to win.
 With different strategies competing, a game can be analyzed afterwards to understand how a certain strategy proved to be superior.
 This helps you win the next game.